-- 1. Failure to pay any required Premium unless such nonpayment was due to acts of an Employer or person other than the individual; - 2.
+- 1. Failure to pay any required Premium unless such nonpayment was due to acts of the State of Florida or person other than the individual; - 2.
 Any Member contribution(s) required by Capital Health Plan are not paid by the member when due; - 3.
-Replacement of coverage by similar Employer Sponsored Plan Coverage within 31 days of termination;
+Replacement of coverage by similar State of Florida group health plan Coverage within 31 days of termination;

-- 4. Fraud or intentional misrepresentation in applying for Membership or for any Covered Services: - 5.
+- 4. Fraud or intentional misrepresentation in applying for Membership or for any Covered Services; - 5.
 Termination for cause as set forth in the Termination of Individual Membership for Cause subsection; - 6.
 The individual has left the Service Area with the intent to relocate or to establish a new residence outside the Service Area; or - 7.
 The individual is eligible for, or covered under Medicare, Title XVIII of the Social Security Act of 1965.